How to Avoid Student Loan ScamsOctober 30, 2019

 These student loan voicemail scams work by telling you to call back “right away” or risk losing your offer.
 But you should never be pressured into an offer.
-You student loans will remain subject to your existing agreements with your student loan lender unless you take action to change them, such as by refinancing your student loans with a new lender.
+Your student loans will remain subject to your existing agreements with your student loan lender unless you take action to change them, such as by refinancing your student loans with a new lender.

 Student Loan Scam Tactic #4: They Use Political Buzz For Power

-Student Loan Scam Tactic #5: They Tell You That You Can’t Do It Without Them
+Student Loan Scam Tactic #6: They Tell You That You Can’t Do It Without Them